 It is noted that this example design is for remote control applications where we control or supervise our system from distance via the Microblaze.
-If high-speed data transfer or broadcasting applications are required, RTL designs (UG001) would be more suitable.
+If high-speed data transfer or broadcasting applications are required, RTL designs (UG003) would be more suitable.
+Users also have a possibility to use TCP as in this design for remote control and UDP as in the RTL design (UG003) for high-speed data transfer.